yardsale8/stat110_book/_sources/chp2_1/more_on_p_values.rst

     there are always a few folks who fiddle with significance levels--who will switch from two-tailed to one-tailed tests or from one significance test to another in an effort to get positive results.
-However such gamesmanship is severely frowned upon.*
+However, such gamesmanship is severely frowned upon.*

     .. admonition:: Source: